AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_ios.md

 ### Video data transfer

-The following diagram shows how the video data is transferred when you customize the video source or video renderer:
+The following figure shows how the video data is transferred when you customize the video source or video renderer:

 ![](https://web-cdn.agora.io/docs-files/1606791683644)